Share

 The leftover amount is added to your income, and you pay tax as normal.
 Let’s go through an example.

-Bobbie purchased a property for $400k in Dunedin three years ago.
+Bobbie purchased a property for $400k in Dunedin a year ago.
 She then spent $40k renovating it, which increased its value.

 Later, she sold it for $550k, attracting real estate fees of $25k.